-4. Holger Meins, seized with Baader and Jan Carle-Raspe on the 1st June 1972, went on hunger strike, dying a mere 39kg in weight.
+4. Holger Meins, seized with Baader and Jan Carle-Raspe on the June 1, 1972, went on a hunger strike, dying a mere 39 kilograms in weight.
 He is a central character in the movie Moses und Aron by Jean-Marie Straub and Daniele Huillet (1974).
 Followed by a documentary about Meins called Starbuck — Holger Meins by Gerd Conradt (2002).

 6. Stammheim is a high security prison in Stuttgart.

 7. Four militants of the Commando Martyr Halime hijacked Lufthansa flight 181 on the 13th October 1977.
 The plane was stormed in Somalia by GSG-9 elite counter-terrorism units in an operation code-named Feuerzauber (Fire Magic).

 8. Valentina Carnelutti was trained at the Theatre Active in Rome and the Mime Theatre Movement.
 She has also appeared in the movies Martina Singapore (1995), Ridley Scott’s Hannibal (2001) and The Best of Youth (2003).

 9. Santo Della Volpe is a professional journalist who covered the first Gulf War and is a managing editor on Italy’s TG3.